JingFatt/VSD-Net/README.md

 4. Make sure you have access to the dataset if needed (or download it from your local storage).
 5. Run the notebook cells sequentially.

-> You can also use the direct link to download the notebook:
+> You can also use the direct link to download or open the notebook:
 > [VSD-Net Notebook Link](https://drive.google.com/file/d/1uGB05mJPspq_Weok6m_oJXlitISwKo5z/view?usp=sharing)

 ---